Coloniality of Infrastructure - Irene Peano - Specters of Eurafrica in an Italian Agroindustrial Enclave

 October 2021

 The plain of Tavoliere, which makes up the largest portion of the district of Foggia, in the upper part of Italy’s southeastern Apulian region, today still bears the traces of a fascist infrastructural project of land reclamation that originally took shape in the 1920s and 1930s.
 Here, Mussolini’s regime had devised its largest feat of bonifica integrale (“integral cleansing,” or “reclamation”), following the much-acclaimed completion of drainage works and colonial-style settlement in Latium’s Pontine Marshes.
-Fascism’s overall project spanned various areas of “metropolitan” Italy and its overseas territories in Libya and East Africa, and aimed to fulfill the promise of land to peasants—a core element of fascism’s political platform in the aftermath of World War I—without upsetting that landowning elite which had supported the dictatorship’s rise to power.
-At the same time, these measures worked to quell internal opposition and build international reputation.
+Fascism’s overall project spanned various areas of “metropolitan” Italy and its overseas territories in Libya and East Africa, and aimed to fulfill the promise of land to peasants—a core element of its political platform in the aftermath of World War I—without upsetting that landowning elite that had supported the dictatorship’s rise to power.
+At the same time, these measures worked to quell internal opposition and build an international reputation.
 While the scheme became progressively innervated by partially new ideals of racial purity and unity, it built on previous experiments dating as far back as the late eighteenth century, and would outlive the downfall and formal repudiation of the fascist credo at the end of World War II.
-The spectral survivals of these interventions on land, property, and people, which have stratified the landscape over the course of more than two centuries, haunt agribusiness enclaves and their migrant workforce today.
+The spectral survival of these interventions on land, property, and people, which have stratified the landscape over the course of more than two centuries, haunt local agribusiness and its migrant workforce today.

 The State Offices Building of Foggia (1936–1939), built as part of the fascist urban renovation project that would lead, according to the intentions of the regime, to the creation of “Great Foggia.”
 Photo by the author, December 2017.